KarolGongola/yadp/README.md

 # Yet Another Data Platform
 Kubernetes based data platform built from open source components.
-The idea is to build data platform which uses only basic functionalities from provider like k8s, storageclass, s3.
-With this assumption it could be running at any cloud as well as at on-prem kubernetes.

 In this repo you can see how to run it at local kubernetes (k3s) and at my hybrid homelab kubernetes (OCI + local VMs).
 My homelab setup you can see (with guest permissions) at [https://yadp.xyz](https://yadp.xyz)

-Below you can find description of how I have prepared my setup.
-It is not generic instruction, so you can modify whatever you wish or replicaty my approach.
+## Requirements
+* kubernetes (min 8 cores, 32GB memory)
+* raw disks (min 3 partitions without filesystem) - [more details](https://rook.io/docs/rook/v1.10/Getting-Started/Prerequisites/prerequisites/#ceph-prerequisites)
+* git server

 ## Components